June 19, Reading 1 – Deuteronomy 34

 “For it is no empty word for you, but your very life,”

-In his gospel John writes of these words, wonderful deep and powerful words that point us to Jesus, in verse 4 of chapter 1,
+In his gospel the apostle John writes of the same understanding, wonderful deep and powerful words that point us to Jesus,

 “In him was life, and the life was the light of men.”

-Let us be encouraged to never forget that it was God who made us alive, through Him and Him alone we are born again.
-He has given us spiritual rebirth!
+Let us be encouraged to never forget that it was God who made us alive, through Him and Him alone are we born again.

-We can be convicted again each day of the necessity to believe that God’s word is life!
-That Jesus, through Him and by Him … Is life, and life to the full!
+We can be convicted again each day of the necessity to believe that God’s word is LIFE.

 Amen to this, Hallelujah!